aimelive/quickstep_app/README.md

 ### Contact Me

 - For any ideas, suggestions, improvements, guidance or questions regarding this project, please contact me via my email [aimendayambaje24@gmail.com](mailto:aimendayambaje24@gmail.com) or LinkedIn [Aime Ndayambaje](https://linkedin.com/in/aime-ndayambaje)
+### Note (Edited)
+Currently APK has issues due to backend deployment, I advise you to run the project locally on PC by following the above instructions.